OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 - It is written in Rust!
 The previously mentioned bindings needed to deal with [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface), but *we* sure don't.

 Though with regards to it not taking ages to implement, software is war[^software-is-war] and all warfare is based on deception: therefore I unfortunately deceived myself with unreasonably short time estimates.
 So this last point does not account for the fact that implementing GC did in fact take me forever (oops).
 This is a major motivation for this blog post: sharing my experience and my code, to help others get up to speed faster than I did.
+I think the bulk of that time was spent fumbling around not knowing what I was doing.

 All warfare is also based on planning, so the game plan was:
 - get a basic *mark-and-sweep* GC working: it traverses the graph, finds and marks the garbage, sweeps it.